Vision: To unlock etiological commonalities and identify novel therapies of human diseases.

 The Center for Infectious and Inflammatory Diseases has outstanding basic and translational studies on various aspects of infections and host response and is led by Johnny He, a well-known and highly respected researcher whose research focuses on the study of HIV/HCV basic virology and pathogenesis in the central nervous system.

 The Center for Medical Genetics, which includes topical areas such as pharmacogenomics and microbiome research, is directed by Dr. Michael Allen, a successful microbial geneticist whose research addresses the impact of the endogenous microbiome on human health and disease as well as the biology of tick borne diseases.

-The IMM Executive Director, Dr. Robert Barber is a geneticist with an extensive background in the study of complex disease genetics and biomarkers, particularly Alzheimer’s and dementia.
-The institute will be governed by an Executive Committee, comprised of the Executive Director as chair, along with the Center Directors.
-In addition, an internationally acclaimed research Program in Fluorescence and Nanotechnology is also housed in the Institute.
+The institute is governed by an Executive Committee, comprised of the Executive Director as chair, along with the Center Directors.
+In addition, an internationally acclaimed research Program in Fluorescence and Nanotechnology is housed in the Institute.

 This page was last modified on August 10, 2017